Casperento/daedalus-dbg-toolkit/README.md

    Use `txt2filecheckpattern.sh` to generate file-check patterns from text files.

 10. **Analyze Comparison Results**:
-   Use `analyze_comparison_results.py` to summarize and categorize program differences.
+   Use the provided Python scripts to analyze and summarize comparison metrics.

 ---